+10.5.
 Failure to cure: Consequences for the project developer if noted non-compliances are not adequately addressed, such as the opportunity to remedy non-compliance within an appropriate time period, credits being recalculated (to reflect diminished credit generating capacity) or credits being suspended from a regulated entity’s credit ledger.

+Program Effectiveness and Adaptive Management

+11.1.
+Adaptive management: Trading programs may incorporate new information on protocols, credit quantification methodologies, and other quality standards as developed.
+This section will also need to discuss what happened to previously-verified projects and credits when a new version of a quantification model or trading protocol is issued.
+Are those projects grandfathered in under previous versions, or could credit quantities change.

+11.2.
+Effectiveness monitoring: Trading programs may design a monitoring program to determine the program’s overall effectiveness at improving water quality.

 Definitions